arcus-azure/arcus.webapi/docs/README.md

 Documentation
 ====

-All documentation for Arcus Web API Grid which are published via GitHub Pages with Jekyll.
+All documentation for Arcus Web API which are published via GitHub Pages with Jekyll.

 ## Running Jekyll locally